SanjayShetty01/KPMG-Data-Analytics-Virtual-Experience-Program/README.md

 Using the existing 3 datasets (Customer demographic, customer address and transactions) as a labelled dataset, please recommend which of these 1000 new customers should be targeted to drive the most value for the organisation.

+### Task 3: Data Insights and Presentation

+Please develop a dashboard that we can present to the client at our next meeting.
+Display your data summary and results of the analysis in a dashboard